Erotic lactation: Milk

+Lactated human milk can be a fetish in it self, being one reason for men purchasing human milk.

+In 2017 a widely discussed piece of art of a hoax advert in which a woman adverts for having men bath in her milk and watch them, found many inquiries of interest.

 Adult lactation in history

 Since the European Middle Ages, a multitude of subliminally erotic, visionary experiences of saints have been passed on in which breastfeeding plays a major role.
 One prominent example is the Lactatio of Saint Bernard of Clairvaux.